luontola/tdd-mooc-tetris/docs/level-10.md

 4. Pull the values out one by one until you reach the end
 5. Once you reach the end, shuffle and start over

 Implement a shuffle bag for randomizing the tetrominoes.
+Later it can be used to feed tetrominoes to the board in random order.

 When the tests cannot assume the exact order of the randomized values, you will need to do [property-based testing](https://increment.com/testing/in-praise-of-property-based-testing/)